Origin: Drogheda (Ireland)

 Official website: boanndistillery.ie

-The finish is quite long and dry, with wood, orange, dried fruit and spices.
+The finish is quite long and dry, salty, spicy and bitter, with dull embers in the background.

 An amusing, cheerful, light-hearted whiskey, which plays with the evocations of the title right into the glass, far from the commonplaces of Irish whiskey that are now somewhat set aside by everyone.
 It may not meet with everyone’s approval, but it certainly doesn’t go unnoticed.